SuLab/Applied-Bioinformatics/Module-1_bash-jupyter-git/week1-1_bash.md

 * [__Less__ navigation cheatsheet](https://github.com/altescape/dotfiles/wiki/Bash:-Less-command-and-navigate)
 * [More cheatsheets](https://www.google.com/)

-# Homework for Command Line I
+# Practice for Command Line I
 1. Go to the folder __documents__ and create a folder __yourname_wk1_homework__
 2. Copy __Tumor_lib.fasta__, __test.fasta__ and folder __Art__ to the folder you created
 3. Redirect to the folder __Art__ under your new folder and find out how many files are in the folder